-The twitching may appear for a few brief moments, last for minutes or hours, or persist for days, weeks, or indefinitely.
-It’s also common for muscle twitching to persist or worsen when trying to rest or go to sleep.
-Muscle twitching also may stop when resting or sleeping then resume upon waking up.
+- The twitching may appear for a few brief moments, last for minutes or hours, or persist for days, weeks, or indefinitely.

-The terms “nervous tick” and “nervous twitch” are often used to describe muscle twitching due to elevated stress and anxiety.
+The terms “nervous tick” and “nervous twitch” are often used to describe muscle twitching caused by anxiety and stress.

 What causes anxiety muscle twitching?